 6.0 full-course equivalents (FCEs) or 12 half courses as follows:

 2.0 FCEs from the Department of Economics.
 These core courses are the same as those required for the MA degree in Economics plus ECO 2503H Financial Economics I.

 2.5 FCEs in electives from either the Department of Economics or the Rotman School, subject to the condition that at least 1.5 out of the 2.5 elective FCEs must be taken from the Department of Economics.
-Students may choose from a long list of elective courses offered at the graduate level in Economics or the second-year MBA level (or higher) from the Rotman School, subject to availability.

-a four-month summer internship.
+a one-session internship.

 4 sessions full-time (typical registration sequence: F/W/S/F)